eclipse-equinox/equinox/features/org.eclipse.equinox.executable.feature/README.md

 ### Cross compilation

-On some platforms cross-compilation for other CPU architecutres is possible by invoking the `build.sh/bat` scripts with an explicit `-arch <target-arch>` argument.
+On some platforms cross-compilation for other CPU architectures is possible by invoking the `build.sh/bat` scripts with an explicit `-arch <target-arch>` argument.
 Of course the required tools for the targeted architecture have to be available.
 For example on a Windows computer with `x86_64` CPU, to build the binaries for Windows on ARM one can call `build.bat -arch aarch64 -java <path-to-arm-jdk>`.